 What is a Moka Pot anyways?

-The third chamber is where the brewed coffee is collected.
-Now, the shape of the third and top chamber is a sort of reverse funnel wherein there is a tall funnel in the centre from which the brewed coffee flows.
+- The third chamber is where the brewed coffee is collected.
+Now, the shape of the third and top chamber is a sort of reverse funnel wherein there is a tall funnel in the center from which the brewed coffee flows.

 All Moka Pots are equipped with gaskets that ensure that there is a safe build-up of pressure in the lower chamber.
 Since the Moka Pot separates into three, the gaskets are there to hold the chambers together while also keeping pressure from escaping through the separations.

-The design of the Moka pot, in which it uses superheated water and pressure to brew coffee, results in a stronger flavour as compared to the standard pot and drip brewing.
+The design of the Moka pot, in which it uses superheated water and pressure to brew coffee, results in a stronger flavor as compared to the standard pot and drip brewing.
 This is because there is more caffeine present in the brew of Moka pots.
 Moka pots also generate more crema or foam as compared to other brewing mechanisms (aside from true espresso of course).

 Due to the extraction rate of the Moka pot, meaning the amount of coffee brewed, most people commonly mistake the Moka pot as a variation of an Espresso machine.
 This is not the case since Moka pots generate a PSI of 29 as compared to 130 of Espresso machines.
 Thus, Moka brews are not classified as Espresso and should be considered as distinct type of coffee brew in itself.

 Because all stovetop espresso makers are generally well priced and affordable to the masses we always advise our customers to buy a good model and avoid the super cheap models.

 Here is a list of our favorite large stovetop espresso makers, each of which is perfect for making moka for 2-4 people every morning.